vladimir3b/fg-project-phonebook/README.md

 # Fg Project - Phone Book

-This is a simple phonebook created with Angular 7, NGRX, Angular Material, AngularFire and Google Firebase
+This is a simple phonebook created with Angular 7, NgRx, Angular Material, AngularFire and Google Firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.